Seistan Force: Unit history

 In August 1914 (at the start of World War I) a small force, under the orders of the 2nd Quetta Brigade, was maintained in Western Balochistan to suppress arms traffic.
 In July 1915 this force was expanded and became the East Persia Cordon to prevent enemy infiltration from Persia into Afghanistan.
 A similar Russian Cordon was established to prevent infiltration into north-west Afghanistan.
 From March 1916 the force became the Seistan Force under the commander-in-chief in India.
 Following the Revolution in Russia, the Malleson mission was sent to Trans-Caspia and the Seistan Force became the Lines of Communication for the Mission from September 1918 under the orders of the 4th (Quetta) Division.
 With the withdrawal of the force from Trans-Caspia, the troops in Persia were withdrawn and the last elements left in November 1920.

+The Germans established contact with the Baloch and provided them military strategy.
+The Baloch war with the British army resulted in several clashes and casualties to the British forces in Makran in 1916.

 Despatches

 The following is part of the text of a despatch by General Sir Charles Monro, Commander-in-Chief, India, on military operations in the Indian Empire from March 1916 to March 1917, published in the London Gazette on 31 October 1917: